jltu/jltu-github.io/essays/final-project-idea-study-groups.md

 ## Beyond the Basics

-• Add star ratings for various users based on the user’s input \n
+• Add star ratings for various users based on the user’s input
-• Add review features for students profiles \n
+• Add review features for students profiles
-• Incorporate students social media in the profile page \n •This may even branch into finding new friends \n
+• Incorporate students social media in the profile page
+    •This may even branch into finding new friends

 ## Team